Isla del Sol, Bolivia’s “Island of the Sun,” was one of the most unexpected surprises during a four-month adventure across the Andes.

 - Bottled water – Stay hydrated.

-- Camera / smartphone – Isla del Sol is a photographer’s paradise.
+- Camera and/or phone – Isla del Sol is a photographer’s paradise.
 You’ll certainly find some Instagramable shots.
 (Here’s one of our favorites we captured with our drone.
 PS.
-Give us a follow if you like travel pics 🙂 )
+Give us a follow on IG if you like travel pics 🙂 )

 - Poncho or rain gear